 Deeply connected to the U.S. far-right, Lozansky founded a dubious think tank eventually named the American University in Moscow “on the same floor as the Heritage Foundation.”
 Through his organizations, Lozansky has hosted conferences and an annual event known as the World Russia Forum.
 Featuring speakers like Chuck Grassley, Jeff Sessions and Dana Rohrabacher, the World Russia Forum and Lozansky’s Russia House enjoy a high profile inside the Beltway of Washington, DC.
 However, there is a more obscure side to the Russia Forum and its related American University in Moscow.

 Lozansky’s American University in Moscow has become a crucial hub for the cultivation of editors and journalists behind key “fake news” sites propagated by the “Translation Project.”* The list of “Fellows” at his institution is a rogues gallery of syncretic pro-Kremlin spin doctors:

-- Alexander Mercouris, the founding editor of leading pro-Kremlin site, The Duran, which promotes InfoWars, the Western radical right and conspiracy theories.
+- Alexander Mercouris, the Editor-in-Chief of leading pro-Kremlin site, The Duran, which promotes InfoWars, the Western radical right and conspiracy theories.**